tomguyatt/datacaster/README.md

 ## Examples

-A class that describes an Active Directory.
+A class that describes an Active Directory user.
 For simplicity a lot of 'useful' fields have been left out of the example.

 ```python
 from typing import Optional, List